-Heterogeneities in proportions unvaccinated by age uncovered by our analysis illustrate how coverage patterns are not static, and may vary across age cohorts (Figure S4; Movie S1; Movie S2).
+The heterogeneities in proportions unvaccinated by age revealed by our analysis illustrate that coverage patterns are not static, and may vary across age cohorts (Figure S4; Movie S1; Movie S2).
 Though the worst-performing areas appear to consistently have problems throughout all birth cohorts, transient coldspots that are only present for a few years may still create important pockets of susceptibility that can later cause problems for measles control, or be a sign of an emergent problem.
 Ideally, these age profiles of susceptibility could be used to guide control measures.
 For instance, coldspots of vaccination among older children might suggest the importance of continued SIAs as a key component of efforts to mitigate problems with geographic clustering of measles susceptibility, while coldspots among younger children might suggest the need to strengthen routine health care systems since clusters of measles risk will quickly re-form among young children as a function of the birth rate.

 There is some empirical evidence that the patterns uncovered here are relevant to mapping measles risk and informing control.
 Recent measles outbreaks in DRC followed spatial patterns consistent with our identified coldspots and identified high-density, low vaccination coverage areas [32].
 However, translating maps of unvaccinated children into maps of susceptible children is complicated by the acquisition of immunity via natural infection [33].
 For example, Zambia had a major measles outbreak within the 5 years prior to its DHS survey [34] while other countries did not, with important implications for susceptibility that would be complemented by study of age-stratified measles incidence and/or serological data from the region.
 Furthermore, DHS surveys are not all conducted in the same year, which makes interpretation of between-country comparisons difficult.
-We are currently not distinguishing between immunity acquired through routine vaccination and through SIAs.
+We currently do not distinguish between immunity acquired through routine vaccination and through SIAs.
 Disentangling the effects of routine programs, national SIAs, and sub-national SIAs on overall vaccination coverage may provide important programmatic information, and is a key goal of ongoing work.

 Spatial heterogeneity in measles vaccination coverage raises a further key public health policy issue: many of the countries investigated here will soon become eligible for Global Alliance for Vaccines and Immunization (GAVI) funding to support the introduction of rubella-containing vaccine [35].
 Rubella is a mild infection, unless contracted by pregnant women during their first trimester which can lead to the birth of a child with congenital rubella syndrome (CRS).
 The spatial heterogeneity in measles vaccination coverage documented here could affect the dynamics of rubella in ways that might increase the absolute burden or degree of inequity in the burden of CRS in this region [36,37].